 As a first step, we want to receive structured detailed (2 pages) outlines of potential contributions based on how specific research projects or research programs were conducted.
-Deadline for submitting the outlines is 15 April 2020.
+The deadline for submitting the outlines has been extended to 15th May 2020.

 You will find all information and requirements for the outline in the call below :